 Disclosure: To avoid any confusion, this visit was nothing to do with the recent BlogTripF1 to Valencia.

 Hi, I'm Abi, a writer and photographer who swapped a career as a doctor for a life on the road.
-Here I write about what makes me think, makes me smile, tempts me and inspires me.
-Pull up a chair, browse around, join in!
+Here I write about unusual journeys, thoughtful luxury and how you can see the world through different eyes.

 Find out more